Distinct distances on algebraic curves in the plane: Introduction

 \begin{theorem} Let $C$ be a plane algebraic curve of degree $d$ that does not contain a line or a circle.
 Then any set of $n$ points on $C$ determines at least $c_d n^{4/3}$ distinct distances, for some $c_d>0$ depending only on $d$. \end{theorem}

 Note that if the curve is a line or a circle, $O(n)$ distances are possible for certain point sets, including any sequence of equidistant points.
-With the current proof, the constant $c_d$ roughly comes out to $cd^{-11}$ for an absolute constant $c$.
+With the current proof, the constant $c_d$ roughly comes out to $cd^{-7}$ for an absolute constant $c$.
 We have not made a serious effort to optimize it, but in a remark at the end of Section \ref{sec:proofoftheorems} we suggest some improvements.

-Theorem \ref{thm:onecurve} is a simple consequence of the proof of the following Theorem.
+Theorem \ref{thm:onecurve} is a direct consequence of the proof of the following Theorem.

 \begin{theorem} Let $C_1,C_2$ be two irreducible plane algebraic curves of degree at most $d$ which are not parallel lines, orthogonal lines, or concentric circles.
 Then for any $m$ points on $C_1$ and $n$ points on $C_2$, the number of distinct distances between the two sets is at least $c_d'\cdot \min\{m^{2/3}n^{2/3}, m^2, n^2\}$, for some $c_d'>0$ depending only on $d$. \end{theorem} In the excluded cases, $O(n)$ distances are again possible for certain point sets.
 One can also deduce a result for two curves that are not necessarily irreducible, but it would be more inconvenient to state: The curves should not both contain a line, such that the two lines are parallel or orthogonal, and they should not both contain a circle, such that the two circles are concentric.

 While this paper was being finalized, a number of related results were made public.
 In \cite{charalambides:gaps}, Charalambides establishes a version of Theorem \ref{thm:onecurve} with the weaker lower bound $c_d n^{5/4}$.
 He combines the technique of \cite{elekes:note} with analytic as well as algebraic tools, and even extends it to higher dimensions, with a more complicated set of exceptions.
-In \cite{sharir:threepoints}, Sharir and Solymosi show, using a method based on that of \cite{sharir:distances}, that between three non-collinear points and $n$ other points there are $\Omega(n^{6/11})$ distinct distances.
+In \cite{sharir:threepoints}, Sharir and Solymosi show, using a method based on that of \cite{sharir:distances}, that between three non-collinear points and $n$ other points there are $\upOmega(n^{6/11})$ distinct distances.
 In \cite{sheffer:few}, Sheffer, Zahl, and De Zeeuw extend the method of \cite{sharir:distances} to the case where one set of points in $\RR^2$ is constrained to a line, while the other is unconstrained.
-Finally, in \cite{raz:polynomials}, Raz, Sharir, and Solymosi use the approach of \cite{sharir:distances} to improve the bounds in the more general problem of \cite{elekes:polynomials}.
+Finally, in \cite{raz:polynomials}, Raz, Sharir, and Solymosi use the approach of \cite{sharir:distances} to improve the bounds in the more general problem about polynomials of \cite{elekes:polynomials}.

 We say a few words about our proofs compared to those of the similar results mentioned above.
 Both \cite{elekes:note} and \cite{sharir:distances} derive their bound by constructing a set of new curves and applying an incidence bound to them.
 The way these curves are constructed relies heavily on the fact that lines can be parametrized.
 This makes it possible to extend their methods to parametrizable curves, but makes it harder to extend to general algebraic curves, which are defined by an implicit equation.
 In \cite{charalambides:gaps}, this is overcome using the Implicit Function Theorem, which allows implicit curves to be ``parametrized'' analytically.
 One important new element of our proofs is that we construct the new curves in an implicit and algebraic way (see in particular \eqref{eq:defcij} in Section \ref{sec:proofoftheorems}), making parametrization unnecessary.